JimmyRowland/team_sporty/README.md

 #### Unit 1: HTML, JS, CSS, React

 Insteading of using JavaScript, we opted to use Typescript for type-checking to help avoid bugs.
 Our front-end is all written in React components, and consequently encorporate HTML.
-We used Material-UI, custom CSS, and inline styles to help with general styling and ui/ux.
+We used Material-UI, JSS, and inline styles to help with general styling and ui/ux.

 #### Unit 2: React and Redux

 As stated above, our front-end is all just React components.
-We use Redux to help manage state for several components such as the team selector on the event page and our user tables.
-We also used React Hooks and the Apollo store for other cases like menus and event user maps.
+We use Redux to help manage state for deeply nested components such as the team selector on the event page and our user tables.
+We also used hooks for data fetching and state management.

 #### Unit 3: MongoDB
 All our data is stored on MongoDB.
 We have seven different collections of documents to manage our complex data schema.
-Instead of using a RESTful API though, we opted to use GraphQL to help with scalability and performance.
+We use Nested Documents and Sub Documents to model 1:N relationship.
+Instead of using subDocument to handle n:m relationship, we use ObjectID maps to keep data integrity and improve performance.

 #### Unit 4: Node and Express
 Our backend is also written completely in TypeScript.
 We used NodeJS to help handle connections and Express as the framework.
-We also had to use other packages like TypeGraphQL and Typegoose to make use of Typescript decorators to define both our GraphQL types, queries, mutations and the MongoDB schema.
+We also had to use other packages like TypeGraphQL and Typegoose to make use of Typescript decorators to generate GraphQL types, Typescript Types, and MongoDB schemas.

 #### Unit 5: Release Engineering
 Our GraphQL server is actually deployed to Heroku.
 Our app, however, is built on NextJS, and consequently, we deployed it on Vercel instead.
 Vercel is primarily built for NextJS apps and is dedicated to support server-side rendering, which is why we opted to use NextJS in the first place.